 Each category of event can be adjusted to suit the requirements of the user's workflow.
 The default value is displayed, and the user can adjust a parameter by using the sliders provided.
-A reset button is available for each individual setting.
+A reset to default settings button is available for each individual setting.